Meall na h-Èilde, Geal Charn and neighbours from Loch Arkaig

 | |||

-Lower down, forestry and hydro tracks access the foot of these hills, whereas higher up there are no paths to follow.
-The crests of the hill are however grass-covered and a delight to hike over and from Meall na h-Eilde over Geal Charn and on to Sgurr Choinnich there is a line of old iron fence posts to trace making for straightforward navigation.
+Lower down, forestry and hydro tracks lead to the foot of the hills, while higher up there are no paths to follow.
+However, the crests are largely grass-covered and pleasant to walk over, and from Meall na h-Èilde via Geal Chàrn to Sgùrr Chòinnich a line of old iron fence posts helps guide the way.

 Route description